 Janet Croft, BA (Hons), AAPP, UKCP Registered Core Process Psychotherapist had a first career in computing management.
 As well as her psychotherapy training at the Karuna Institute she has also trained in Biosynthesis, Imagery and Trauma work.
 She is a committed Buddhist.

-Sue Frazer, UKCP registered Body Psychotherapist, Chair of the Association of Holistic Biodynamic Massage Therapists.
+Sue Frazer, UKCP registered Body Psychotherapist.
 She has a private body psychotherapy practice in Norfolk and has experience of working in the NHS.

 Staunton, T., ed., Body Psychotherapy, Routledge, 2002.